Table of Contents[Hide][Click to Show]

 The Laurel Tree is open for lunch and dinner on Saturdays only.
 Located at 18956 N. 187 in Utopia.

 Frio Float fixes the afternoon sugar slump with candy confections of every color.
-Then grab some old-school candy for the ride home with an impressive selection, sold by the pound.
+Grab some old-school candy for the ride home with an impressive selection, sold by the pound.
 Also find ice cream treats in this colorful addition to Concan.

 Located at 21563 Texas Highway 127 in Concan.